 In the fourth quarter of 2023, we completed our annual review of cash flow assumptions including expected claim incidence and terminations, expenses, interest rates, benefit utilization trend and in-force rate actions, among other assumptions.
 The impact of changes in cash flow assumptions in 2023 resulted in a decrease of \$16 million in the liability for future policy benefits primarily as a result of a favorable update to our disabled life mortality assumptions to reflect an expectation that mortality will continue at elevated levels in the near term post-COVID-19.
 This was partially offset by unfavorable updates to our healthy life assumptions to better reflect near-term experience for cost of care, mortality, incidence and lapse rates.
 We also evaluated our assumptions regarding expectations of future premium rate increase approvals and benefit reductions and did not make significant changes to our multi-year in-force rate action plan.
-However, we did increase our assumption future approvals and benefit reductions given our current plans for rate increase filings and our historical experience regarding approvals and regulatory support, as well as benefit reductions and legal settlement results.
-The impact of actual versus expected experience in 2023 resulted in an increase of \$15 million in the liability for future policy benefits primarily driven by higher claims and unfavorable timing impacts related to a second legal settlement.
+However, we did increase our assumption for future approvals and benefit reductions given our current plans for rate increase filings and our historical experience regarding approvals and regulatory support, as well as benefit reductions and legal settlement results.
+The impact of actual versus expected experience in 2023 resulted in an increase of \$315 million in the liability for future policy benefits primarily driven by higher claims and unfavorable timing impacts related to a second legal settlement.

 In the fourth quarter of 2022, we refined several assumptions, including reducing our lapse assumption in light of favorable experience from our long-term care insurance legal settlement elections and benefit reductions and updating our interest rate assumption to reflect the impact of the higher interest rate environment.
 The favorable impacts from both the effect of changes in cash flow assumptions and actual versus expected experience were mainly attributable to the inclusion of a second legal settlement.
-We also evaluated our assumptions regarding expectations of future premium rate increase approvals and benefit reductions given our current plans for rate increase filings and our historical experience regarding approvals and regulatory support, as well as benefit reductions and legal settlement results.
+We also evaluated our assumptions regarding expectations of future premium rate increase approvals and benefit reductions and did not make significant changes to our multi-year in-force rate action plan.
+However, we did increase our assumption for future approvals and benefit reductions given our current plans for rate increase filings and our historical experience regarding approvals and regulatory support, as well as benefit reductions and legal settlement results.

 In the fourth quarter of 2021, we reviewed our assumptions including expected claim incidence and terminations, expenses, interest rates, benefit utilization trend and in-force rate actions, among other assumptions.
 The most significant update to our long-term care insurance assumptions included an unfavorable update to the benefit utilization trend, which drove significant updates to our in-force rate action plan, and related assumptions.
 Given the expected future increases in cost of care, we expected our long-term benefit utilization to trend higher than previously assumed.
-Prior to this update, we had assumed that the long-term benefit utilization over time.
+Prior to this update, we had assumed that the long-term benefit utilization would improve over time.
 Based on our experience, it did not improve as much as we predicted, largely due to cost of care growth driven by both broad-based inflation and minimum wage increases in some large states, among other factors.
 Therefore, we increased the outlook for our future benefit utilization trend.